BigPackie/assignment-gis/README.md

 Queries using filters(Water,Green) are created dynamically within the code by joining query parts together.

-Here are some examples queries (corresponds to the above application usage examples):
+Here are some examples queries (correspond to the above application usage examples):

 - Searching restaurants around city `Liptovsky Mikulas` (does not have to be entered exactly).
 We are displaying only those near `Water` and `Green`.
-The proper name for a city is also returned into the input field.
+The proper name for the searched city is also returned into the input field.

 ```sql
 SELECT name,ST_AsGeoJSON(way)as geojson